Israel looks to back-up airport as flight cancellations mount | Business

 Its arrivals board showed several El Al Israel Airlines Ltd. flights from abroad that had been originally scheduled to land at Ben Gurion.
 An Israeli official said the two airports were operating in sync.
 Ben Gurion was handling cargo, private and some other flights, and Ramon is "open for landing international commercial flights" and running scheduled domestic flights, he said.

 Social media carried footage, purportedly taped by a passenger on an El Al flight from Brussels that was the first plane rerouted to Ramon, showing the view through the window of rockets being fired and intercepted over Tel Aviv.
 Reuters could not independently verify the footage.
-UK-based Virgin Atlantic cancelled a flight to Israel late on Wednesday and said it was reviewing whether to operate its Thursday evening flight.
+UK-based Virgin Atlantic cancelled its flights to Tel Aviv for Wednesday and Thursday.

 Spanish airline Iberia also cancelled its flight to Tel Aviv from Madrid on Thursday and back on Friday a spokeswoman said, while Germany's Lufthansa also cancelled its flights.
 "Due to the current situation in Israel, Lufthansa is suspending its flights to Tel Aviv until Friday, May 14," the airline said.